huggingface/chat-ui/README.md

 1. Generating an appropriate search query from the user prompt.
 2. Performing web search and extracting content from webpages.
 3. Creating embeddings from texts using [transformers.js](https://huggingface.co/docs/transformers.js).
 Specifically, using [Xenova/gte-small](https://huggingface.co/Xenova/gte-small) model.
-4. From these embeddings, find the ones that are closest to the user query using vector similarity search.
+4. From these embeddings, find the ones that are closest to the user query using a vector similarity search.
 Specifically, we use `inner product` distance.
-5. Get the corresponding texts to those closest embeddings and perform [Retrieval-Augmented Generation](https://huggingface.co/papers/2005.11401) (i.e. expand user prompt by adding those texts so that a LLM can use this information).
+5. Get the corresponding texts to those closest embeddings and perform [Retrieval-Augmented Generation](https://huggingface.co/papers/2005.11401) (i.e. expand user prompt by adding those texts so that an LLM can use this information).

 ## Extra parameters